macxcool/educational-help.com/content/pricing.md

 Overdue accounts (30+ days) are charged 2% interest.
 Overdue accounts (45+ days), services are terminated.
 Overdue accounts (70 days), legal action is initiated.

 **NOTE: 12 HOUR ADVANCED NOTICE FOR CANCELLATION OR TIME CHANGE MUST BE GIVEN TO YOUR TEACHER.
-IF NOTICE IS NOT RECEIVED, YOU WILL BE CHARGED FOR THAT SESSION!**
+IF THE REQUIRED NOTICE IS NOT RECEIVED, YOU WILL BE CHARGED FOR THE SESSION!**

 We strongly encourage consistent attendance for the best results!